 0:00

 This style moves a rectangle smoothly from word to word by animating its position and size.
-As in the previous example, we find the DOM node corresponding to the active word.
-We then use the node’s offsetTop, offsetLeft, offsetWidth and offsetHeight properties to know where to place the highlight.
-Adding a transition property to the highlight’s styles makes the position and size animated.
+As before, we find the DOM node for the active word.
+We then use its offsetTop, offsetLeft, offsetWidth, and offsetHeight to position the highlight.
+A transition property on the highlight makes the position and size animate between updates.

 Highlighting the current word